Learn How to Remove a Prior Conviction From Your Record!

 The Expungement Process

-- Clean Slate UP Navigators will pull an initial Michigan background check and consult with an attorney on eligibility for expungement.
+2. Clean Slate UP will complete an initial Michigan background check and perform an initial review of expungement eligibility.

 The Clean Slate UP program is an Upper Peninsula Michigan Works! program designed to help Upper Peninsula residents get their criminal records expunged which, in turn, may lead to access to better jobs, housing and educational opportunities.
 Clean Slate UP will cover the standard attorney fees associated with expungement and gives you a team of navigators in your corner as you navigate the process.